vanelslander-ecology/PredictiveEcology.org/_posts/2015-04-23-Is-R-fast-enough-01.md

 ### Next time

-We will redo the fibinacci series, a common low level benchmarking test that shows R to be slow.
+We will redo the Fibonacci series, a common low level benchmarking test that shows R to be slow.
 But it turns out to be a case of bad coding...

 #### Functions used

 The C++ functions that were used are:

-{% highlight r %}
+{% highlight R %}

 cppFunction('double meanC1(NumericVector x) {
   int n = x.size();
   double total = 0;